French CEFR Levels Explained: A1, A2, B1, B2 and C1

 Weekly Skill Focus

-- Week 1 vocabulary expansion by theme
+- Week 1: vocabulary expansion by theme — 15 new words with example sentences

 Input and Output Balance

 Consume more than you produce, yet speak daily.
 Aim for 2 units of listening or reading for every 1 unit of speaking or writing.
+Output forces retrieval; input provides the raw material.
+Neither works well without the other.

 Tracking Progress